KtyJIxy/Calc/README.md

     auto-py-to-exe
 4. Use a `PyKalc.spec` as a base file.
 5. Add `Calc.kv` as an additional file and `icon.ico` as icon.
-6. Recommend selecting `--onefile` option.
+6. I recommend selecting `--onefile` option.
 7. Wait.
 8. You will get not an exactly onefile `.EXE`, it has to be in one folder with other required files, especially `Calc.kv`.
 Size is circa 20 MB plus 10 KB from code files.
 RAM usage circa 50 MB.
 9. If icon wasn't added, use a [Resource Hacker](http://www.angusj.com/resourcehacker/) for adding it.